Ulrich Kowalczyk

-Ulrich Peter Kowalczyk (born 28 March 1964) is a German football manager who manages Corsarios de Campeche.
+Ulrich Peter Kowalczyk (born 28 March 1964) is a German football manager who managed Corsarios de Campeche.

 Career

 In 1994, Kowalczyk left Venezuela for Costa Rica after working in the tourist industry with the intention of becoming a manager.

 In 2000, Kowalczyk was appointed manager of Costa Rican top flight side Carmelita after managing Santa Bárbara in the Costa Rican top flight.
-Since 2009 he manage Mexican fourth division club Corsarios de Campeche.
+Between 2009 and 2022 he managed Mexican fourth division club Corsarios de Campeche.